View all newsletters

-A high-profile divorce case involving a retired USB banker and his former wife, due to begin at the UK Supreme Court on 30 April, could have significant implications on how courts divide wealth when a marriage ends.
+A high-profile divorce case involving a retired USB banker and his former wife at the UK Supreme Court that began on Wednesday could significantly affect how courts divide wealth when a marriage ends.

 The hearing marks the first major Supreme Court consideration of marital asset allocation in nearly two decades.
 At the heart of the dispute is whether assets accumulated before a marriage — so-called ‘non-matrimonial property’ — should be subject to what is known as ‘the sharing principle’.